nightscout/nightscout.github.io/docs/nightscout/security.md

 - Do not use the API_SECRET for the Atlas database password.
 - Do not share the API_SECRET or access tokens with administration privileges to anyone, ever.
 If you need to grant access to Nightscout, see below for instructions how to create access tokens for this purpose.
 - Do not use Nightscout or any related applications on rooted and/or otherwise compromised devices, and ensure you always have the latest operating system and virus protection updates installed.

-!!! note
-    Salesforce requires two-factor-authentication for more Heroku security, this is mandatory starting Feb 2022.
-For an overview of possible methods see [here](../../vendors/heroku).

 </br>